wavespectra/wavespectra/docs/quickstart.rst

 Spectral wave parameters
 ------------------------
 Several methods are available to calculate integrated wave parameters.
-They can be accessed from both SpecArray (`efth` variable) and SpecDset accessors:
+They can be accessed from both SpecArray (`efth` variable) and SpecDataset accessors:

 .. ipython:: python
     :okwarning: